adamlsd/cpp-standards-proposals/constraining-concepts-overload-sets/constraining-concepts-overload-sets.md

 Alternatively the boxing type could be a distinct wrapper for each underlying type, preserving the true type information throughout the compile process.
 The downsides of this are well known.
 This is what concept maps were in C++0x.
-We reiterate that we are NOT proposing these.
+We reiterate that we are _not_ proposing these.
 We merely mention them here to explore the possibilities and to remind the reader that we've avoided this route.

 A more subtle solution would use the type system a bit differently.
 Instead of building the concept information